Quick overview:

 - We have specialists for every field of law.

-If you have worked the whole month of July, your employer must pay your wages by 31 August.
+So if you worked the whole month of July, your employer must pay you your wages by 31 August.
 If he fails to pay you, he is in breach of the employment contract and the law and you are entitled to immediate dismissal.
 However, you still have to wait 15 days after the due date to give notice.
-So in our example, you could not give immediate notice until 15 September.
+So in our example, you could not give immediate notice until 16 September.

 In addition, there are also ways to get the wages owed.
-You can send a written notice to your employer with information about the amount owed and the period of time it was incurred.
+You can send a written notice to your employer with information about the amount owed and the period during which it was incurred.
 If that doesn’t work, you also have the option of filing a lawsuit, reporting it to the labor inspectorate, and applying to the labor office to satisfy the wage claim.

 Health reasons

-The law provides that an employee may give immediate notice of termination if, according to a medical opinion issued by an occupational health service provider or a decision of the competent administrative authority reviewing the medical opinion, he or she can no longer perform the work without serious risk to his or her health and the employer has not made it possible for him or her to perform other work suitable for him or her within 15 days from the date of submission of the medical opinion.
+The law provides that an employee may give immediate notice of termination if, according to a medical report issued by an occupational health service provider or a decision of the competent administrative authority reviewing the medical report, he or she can no longer perform work without serious risk to his or her health and the employer has not made it possible for him or her to perform other work suitable for him or her within 15 days of the date of submission of the report.

 As the law implies, your employer should find you other suitable work if you are unfit.
 An example of this would be if the employee works in a manufacturing plant as a mechanic.
 However, due to a health problem with his spine, he loses his medical capacity to do physically demanding work.
 His employer therefore reassigns him to an administrative position in a warehouse where he can perform work that he is medically able to do.

-An important piece of information is that you are obliged to accept the reassignment in this case.
+An important piece of information is that you are obliged to accept the reassignment in this case if it is appropriate to your health and qualifications.
 Of course, you can give notice, but only a traditional notice (not immediate) and without severance pay.

 Of course, it may also happen that your employer does not have another job for you, and this is the situation where you have the option of giving immediate notice.
 In addition, you are also entitled to a wage replacement equivalent to your average earnings once the medical report has been submitted.
 You are entitled to this until your employer reassigns you to another job or until your employment is terminated.